3 Key Strategies For Paying Less Taxes In Brooklyn

 CASE STUDY

-Meet Bob and Cat Miller, a happy couple in their 50s who believed their retirement plan was well sorted.
+Meet Bob and Kat Miller, a happy couple in their 50s who believed their retirement plan was well sorted.

-Living a comfortable life, they felt financially secure and prepared for the future.
-However, a meeting with a tax advisor left them stunned.
+For years, they felt safe and set for the future.
+Until a conversation with their tax advisor left them stunned.

 As more retirees draw benefits and fewer workers pay into the system, the government will require substantial cash infusions to fulfill its promises (Social Security, Medicare, and Medicaid).